aristanetworks/anta/docs/cli/tag-management.md

 ANTA comes with tag option.
 This approach helps user to run a set of tests on devices marked with same tag.
 So you can run tests dedicated to leaf devices on your leaf device only and not on other devices.

-Tags are string defined by the user and can be anything consider as a string by Python.
+Tags are string defined by the user and can be anything considered as a string by Python.
 A [default one](#default-tags) is present for all tests and devices.

 The next table provides a short summary of the scope of tags using CLI